Advice for teams

 Within your team, think about how you will structure your day.
 This could include:

-- Virtual meetings at the start or end of the day using Hangouts Meet - further tips on Holding virtual meetings can be found below.
+- Virtual meetings at the start or end of the day using Zoom or Google Meet - further tips on Holding virtual meetings can be found below.

 - Letting others know what you are working on for the day, either in a morning virtual meeting or another agreed channel such as email or Slack.

-- Adding time-bound activities to your Google Calendar, with a Hangouts Meet link, so there is a clear channel for any face-to-face communication that may be required.
+- Adding time-bound activities to your Google Calendar with a Zoom or Google Meet link, so there is a clear channel for any face-to-face communication that may be required.

 - Remember to take breaks - just as you would during a normal working day.
 Update your calendar or Slack status to show when you are on your lunch break.